Last updated September 26th, 2020.

 This is probably caused by rising costs, more regulations, weaker growth, and a strong “home-bias” in the Chinese market.
-But whatever the case may be, East Asia is experiencing a downturn and Southeast Asia is on the rise.
+A looming trade war with the United States also certainly doesn’t help problems in Asia’s biggest economy.

-Places like Cambodia and Malaysia still make it easier to buy real estate as a foreigner.
-But with that said, the government has made clear which way they’re moving toward by gradually lifting restrictions on both foreign ownership of companies and properties.
+Places like Cambodia and Thailand, right now, make owning property as a foreigner less difficult than Vietnam.
+With that said, the Vietnam government has made clear which direction they’re moving by lifting restrictions on foreign ownership of both companies and property.

 Ho Chi Minh City, often referred to as Saigon by the locals, is Vietnam’s largest city and one of Asia’s fastest-growing.

-Can Foreigners Invest in Vietnam Real Estate?
+Can Foreigners Buy Vietnam Real Estate?

-How Much Are Property Taxes in Vietnam?
+How Much Are Real Estate Taxes in Vietnam?

 Is Buying Property in Vietnam Safe?

-Places to Invest in Vietnam
+Best Places to Invest in Vietnam Real Estate

 Ho Chi Minh City

-Saigon officially has 19 inner-districts and 4 suburban districts.
-But for all intents and purposes, districts 1 and 3 are the city center and the corporate hub of Vietnam.
+Ho Chi Minh City is made up of nineteen inner-districts and four suburban districts.
+Districts 1 and 3, for all intents and purposes, are respectively the city’s center and the corporate hub of Vietnam.

 Skip the Next Western Recession